Email: firstname.lastname@example.org, 756-1220, My office is at 180-608, the new science building, room 608

 - asking questions (like in our videos) is an effective way to learn;

-- learning concepts in parallel allows us to revisit concepts over a longer period of time.
+- learning concepts in parallel allows us to revisit concepts over a longer period of time, improving understanding and memory.

-I wrote a Textbook to follow our curriculum.
-It has about 1/10 the amount of text as a normal textbook.
-It’s short, so I expect students to read each section as we go through the material.
+I wrote a short Textbook for the class.
+It has about a tenth the amount of text as standard textbooks.
+It’s short, so I expect everyone to read each section before we address the topic in class.

 To see the week’s assignments, please click on the number of the week at left on the table below.